vyos/vyos-build/README.md

 If you want to modify VyOS and/or join its development, read on.

+VyOS is not new.
+It is a fork of Vyatta Core that was created when the open source version of it was discontinued.
+If you are a Vyatta Core user, you can upgrade your installation to VyOS.

 # What is this repository?

 VyOS is a GNU/Linux distribution based on Debian.
 Just like any other distribution, it consists of multiple